JuliaLang/julia/doc/manual/faq.rst

 operations being integers, it's impossible to generate fast, simple code the way C and Fortran compilers do.

-A variation on this approach, which avoids the appearance of type instability is to merge the ``Int`` and ``BigInt`` types into a single hybrid integer type, that internally changes representation when a result no longer fits into the size of a machine integer.
+A variation on this approach, which avoids the appearance of type instability is to merge the ``Int`` and :class:`BigInt` types into a single hybrid integer type, that internally changes representation when a result no longer fits into the size of a machine integer.
 While this superficially avoids type-instability at the level of Julia code, it just sweeps the problem under the rug by foisting all of the same difficulties onto the C code implementing this hybrid integer type.
 This approach *can* be made to work and can even be made quite fast in many cases, but has several drawbacks.
 One problem is that the in-memory representation of integers and arrays of integers no longer match the natural representation used by C, Fortran and other languages with native machine integers.
 Thus, to interoperate with those languages, we would ultimately need to introduce native integer types anyway.
 Any unbounded representation of integers cannot have a fixed number of bits, and thus cannot be stored inline in an array with fixed-size slots – large integer values will always require separate heap-allocated storage.
 And of course, no matter how clever a hybrid integer implementation one uses, there are always performance traps – situations where performance degrades unexpectedly.
 Complex representation, lack of interoperability with C and Fortran, the inability to represent integer arrays without additional heap storage, and unpredictable performance characteristics make even the cleverest hybrid integer implementations a poor choice for high-performance numerical work.

 An alternative to using hybrid integers or promoting to BigInts is to use saturating integer arithmetic, where adding to the largest integer value